abhismatrix1/segmentation/README.md

 ### Predict on your new image other than validation set
-Follow the step to predict on your image.
+Follow the below steps to predict on your image.
 Step-9 in notebook is used for your image prediction.
 Please run all above steps before this step.

 1. Upload your jpg image on google drive inside segmentation folder at location 'My Drive/segmentation/myimages/'
 2. In Step-9 of notebook set 'image_name' variable to your image name eg. 'myimage.jpg'